Labelled seeds and the mutation group

 and so $\sim$ is regular. \end{proof}

-Thus if $\sim$ is regular, the fibre $[x]$ of $X$ as a bundle over $X/{\sim}$ is a torsor for the group $N_G([x])/\Stab_G(x)$.
-We will show that these subquotients are all isomorphic to a subgroup of $\Aut_G(X)$, and in fact there is a Galois correspondence between regular equivalence relations and subgroups of $\Aut_G(X)$ (c.f.\ \cite[\S13d]{fultonalgebraic}).
+Thus if $\sim$ is regular, the fibre $[x]$ of $X$ as a bundle over $X/{\sim}$ is a torsor for the group $\norm{G}{[x]}/\Stab_G(x)$.
+We will see that these subquotients are all (non-canonically) isomorphic to the same subgroup of $\Aut_G(X)$, because there is in fact a Galois correspondence between regular equivalence relations and subgroups of $\Aut_G(X)$ (cf.\ \cite{fultonalgebraic}*{\S13d}).